moaz-ze69/Portfolio/README.md

 3. Once the dependencies are installed, run `npm run dev` to start the development server.
 If you're using Yarn, run `yarn run dev`.

 ## Contributing
 We welcome contributions from the community!
-If you'd like to contribute to AhsanDev404 Portfolio Website, please follow the guidelines outlined in the CONTRIBUTING.md file.
+If you'd like to contribute to Muhammad Moaz Ahmed Portfolio Website, please follow the guidelines outlined in the CONTRIBUTING.md file.

 ## License
 Muhammad Moaz Ahmed Portfolio Website is licensed under the [license type].
 See the LICENSE file for more details.